ambrosejcarr/seqc/README.md

       -n N, --n-threads N   number of threads to use when building index --phix                add phiX to the genome index and GTF file.

-     $> # for example, to build a mouse index with phiX features added to mm38, in a
-     $> $ folder called 'mouse', using 7 threads
+for example, to build a mouse index with phiX features added to mm38, in a folder called 'mouse', using 7 threads:

      $> SEQC index -b -o mm38 -i mouse -n 7 --phix

 Some data types require serialized barcode objects (`-b/--barcodes`).
 These objects contain all of the barcodes for an experiment, as they would be expected to be observed.
 For example, if you expect to observe the reverse complement of the barcodes you used to construct the library, then this object should be built from reverse complements.

-These barcode files can be found at `s3://dplab-data/barcodes/`.
-If you need to generate a new barcode object, this can be accomplished with the built-in `PROCESS_BARCODES`
+These barcode files can be found at `s3://dplab-data/barcodes/` for standard data
+formats.
+If you need to generate a new barcode object, this can be accomplished with `SEQC barcode` utility:
-utility:

-    $> PROCESS_BARCODES -h
+    $> SEQC barcode -h
-    usage: PROCESS_BARCODES [-h] [-o O] [-b B [B ...]] [-p P] [--reverse-complement]
+    usage: SEQC barcode [-h] [-f F [F ...]] [--reverse-complement] [-o O]

     optional arguments:
-      -h, --help            show this help message and exit -o O, --output_stem O
+      -h, --help            show this help message and exit -f F [F ...], --barcode-files F [F ...] text barcode file(s).
-                            name and path for output file
-      -b B [B ...], --barcode_files B [B ...]
-                            barcode files
-      -p P, --processor P   type of experiment barcodes will be used in --reverse-complement  indicates that barcodes in fastq files are reverse complements of the barcodes found in barcode files
+      --reverse-complement  indicates that barcodes in fastq files are reverse complements of the barcodes in the barcode files -o O, --output O      Name for the barcode file that is to be generated

-Example usage:

-`$> PROCESS_BARCODES -o ./in_drop_barcodes -b <barcode_file> -p in-drop --reverse-complement`
-would save a new, reverse-complemented barcode object built from `<barcode_file>` at `./in_drop_barcodes.p`

 ### Inputting Data